 What is Postpartum Eclampsia?

-To put it simply, postpartum eclampsia occurs when there are low calcium levels in the blood of lactating dogs.
-Eclampsia often leads to seizures, muscle stiffness, weakness, and sometimes death.
+To put it simply, postpartum eclampsia occurs when there are low calcium levels in the blood of lactating dogs.1 Eclampsia often leads to seizures, muscle stiffness, weakness, and sometimes death, if left untreated.
 If you haven’t heard of this condition before, it also goes by the names puerperal tetany, postpartum hypocalcemia, and sometimes milk fever.

 Signs of Eclampsia

-Your nursing dog may have postpartum eclampsia if they show signs of weakness, muscle stiffness, trouble walking, disorientation, tremors, muscle spasms, restlessness, excess salivation, fever, or seizures.
-You should always take unusual behavior seriously, but it is imperative with new moms because time could mean the difference between a long life for your dog and sudden death.
+Your nursing dog may have postpartum eclampsia if they show signs of weakness, muscle stiffness, trouble walking, disorientation, tremors, muscle spasms, panting, restlessness, excess salivation, fever, or seizures.
+You should always take unusual behavior seriously, but it is imperative with new moms because time could mean the difference between a long life for your dog and severe illness or even death.